Catherine’s Jewellery: Kiki McDonough green tourmaline and amethyst earrings

 The Princess of Wales wearing her Green Tourmaline earrings.
 (Picture by Andrew Parsons / Kensington Palace)

 Since then, the Green Tourmaline earrings from Kiki McDonough have become a staple in her collection, gracing several high-profile occasions.
-Notably, she wore them on the first day of the Royal visit to Sweden in 2018, at the St. Patrick’s Day Parades in 2018 and 2019, and at the Wimbledon Ladies’ Singles Final in 2021.
+Notably, she wore them on the first day of the royal visit to Sweden in 2018, at the St. Patrick’s Day Parades in 2018 and 2019, and at the Wimbledon Ladies’ Singles Final in 2021.

-Most recently, the Princess of Wales showcased these cherished earrings during the 2025 St. Patrick’s Day Parade in London.
+Most recently, the Princess of Wales showcased these earrings during the 2025 St. Patrick’s Day Parade in London.

 Share this